If God Forgives the Fallen, Why Am I Still Waiting?

 gau. mahā.

 "I shudder upon hearing that You love Your devotees (I shiver in fear because I don’t consider myself worthy of being called a devotee and I hence will never qualify to get your affection).
-However, I muster some courage (that you will accept me) when I hear that, You are the redeemer of fallen souls."
+However, I muster some courage (that you will accept me) when I hear that, You are the redeemer of fallen souls ."

-Likewise, Shri Kripalu Ji Maharaj says,
+Similarly, Shri Kripalu Ji Maharaj says:

 मेरे जैसा पतित न, गोविंद राधे । तेरे जैसा पावन न, पावन बना दे ॥